-Here are some common errors we see with owner-trainers and how to solve them.
+Here are some common errors we see with owner-trainers.
 How many of these do you do?

 Spending more time focussing on training behaviours and tasks than doing gradual exposure and acclimation to new stimuli, environments, people and animals especially with puppies up to 16 weeks and dogs in a fear period.
 In this early period, it is more important to spent time creating positive social experiences and environmental exposures for your pup to build from.